written by: Travis D. Williams

 The Evolution of My Path

-On January 5, 2015, I left Nassau, The Bahamas, to pursue my theological studies in Nashville, Tennessee.
+On a sunny winter morning, I left Nassau, The Bahamas, to pursue my theological studies in the cold temperatures of Nashville, Tennessee.
 As a 19-year-old, leaving behind my family and friends was a difficult and lonely experience.
 However, it also filled me with excitement as I embarked upon new opportunities.

 As an international, first-generation student, I have faced numerous difficulties I had not initially anticipated.
 The challenges of adjusting to a new environment, academic rigor, and financial responsibilities weighed heavily on my shoulders.
 Fortunately, during this transformative phase, the helpful guidance and mentorship I received from the administrators and professors at my undergraduate Historically Black College, American Baptist College, deeply impacted my life.
 Figures such as Drs.
 Jewel Brazelton, LaShante Walker, Jamye Hardy-Willé and Professor Martin Espinosa played pivotal roles in helping me navigate this uncharted path.